 Our third conclusion is that the degree to which a person infers from others' behavior is closely related to their own taste.
-More specifically, participants in our experiment seem to exhibit an egocentric bias in their perceptions of others' tastes and subsequently infer as if others share their taste.
+More specifically, participants in our experiment seemingly exhibited an egocentric bias in their perceptions of others' tastes and subsequently inferred as if others shared their tastes.
 A key feature of our experimental design-which allows us to shed light on this egocentric bias-is that the relatively complicated space of preferences can be reduced based on how an actor responds to their private information.
 As mentioned above, participants in the second "actor" stage of our experiment saw a binary signal about the value of the gift card and then made a choice whether to take the card or bonus cash.
 Furthermore, participants made these privately-informed choices after both signal realizations.
-We can therefore characterize each person into one of three primary "types": those who take the gift card regardless of their signal, those who take the gift card only after getting a positive signal, and those who do not take the gift card (favoring the bonus cash) regardless of their signal.
-Critically, these same participants subsequently observed the actions of others and made predictions based on those actions.
+We can therefore characterize each person (in a given decision problem) into one of three primary "types": those who took the gift card regardless of their signal, those who took the gift card only after getting a positive signal, and those who did not take the gift card (favoring the bonus cash) regardless of their signal.3 Critically, these same participants subsequently observed the actions of others and made predictions based on those actions.
 We can therefore analyze how an observer's inferences from previous actors' choices depended on his own type from the actor stage.

-To highlight the degree to which inferences depend on participants' own tastes, we first show that participants' choices-and thus their types-vary across the businesses in the study.
-Aggregating over these businesses (and the varied bonus cash offerings), approximately half of participants took the gift card after a positive signal.
-In contrast, almost no participants took the card after a negative signal, meaning that choices were highly informative of the underlying signal and participants were primarily categorized into just two types: those who followed their signal and those who always chose the bonus cash (see Table 2 for detail).
-We next show that a person's own type shaped their inference.
-Specifically, participants who themselves took the card after the positive signal inferred more from others' actions.
-Finally, we show that these type-based inferences are consistent with an egocentric bias in which people project their own type onto others-that is, participants infer as if others respond to the private signals in the same way they do.
-We interpret this pattern of data as stemming from an error in beliefs about others wherein observers (wrongly) believe that others share their taste more than they actually do.
+To highlight the degree to which an observer's inferences depended on their tastes, we first show that participants' choices-and thus their types-varied across the businesses in the study.
+Aggregating over these businesses (and the three bonus cash offerings), approximately half of participants took the gift card after a positive signal.
+In contrast, almost no participants took the card after a negative signal, meaning that choices were highly informative of the underlying signal.
+Thus, we primarily observe just two types: those who followed their signal and those who always chose the bonus cash.
+We next show that a person's own type (which varied across decision problems) shaped their inference.
+Specifically, participants who themselves took the card after the positive signal in a given decision problem inferred more from others' actions.
+Finally, we show that these type-based inferences are consistent with an egocentric bias in which observers erroneously believed that others' tastes were more similar to their own and thus overestimated the prevalence of their own type.

-Fourth and finally, we demonstrate that the errors in learning that we document persist even when et al. (2022) and Fan et al. (2023) for other recent papers that examine over- and under-inference.
+Fourth and finally, we demonstrate that the errors in learning that we document persist even et al. (2022) and Fan et al. (2023) for other recent papers that examine over- and under-inference.

-&lt;sup>3Note that the proportions of these three types form a sufficient statistic for rational Bayesian updating in our setting.
+3Note that the proportions of these three types form a sufficient statistic for rational Bayesian updating in our setting.
 This allows us to simply calculate the fully-informed Bayesian benchmark in each decision problem in our experiment.
 We expand on this in Section 3.

-observers have additional information about others.
+when observers are given additional information about others.
 In a second experiment, we armed participants with highly informative signals about others' tastes.
 More specifically, for each decision problem, the observer saw the subjective rating of the business (ranging from "negative" to "strongly positive") from the person whom they were observing.
 Returning to the home-buyer example from above, this is akin to giving the observer some useful demographic information about the party who walked away.
 Despite this added information, inferences largely follow the patterns described above.
-We show that a few highly informative signals perhaps improve inferences, but on the whole, inferences are actually worse than in our first experiment.
+We show that a few highly informative signals might improve inferences, but on the whole, inferences are perhaps worse than in our first experiment.